john-cd/rust_howto/bk/drafts/language/attributes.md

 Functions that return `Result<T, E>` are often `#[must_use]`.
 If you call such a function and ignore the `Result`, you're potentially ignoring an error that occurred and could be corrected or reported.

-In the builder pattern, methods often return `Self` or a modified version of the builder.
+In the [[builder_pattern | builder pattern]], methods often return `Self` or a modified version of the builder.
 The final `.build()` or similar method returns the constructed object.
-If you forget to call the final method or assign the result, you haven't actually created the object you intended. `#[must_use]` on the builder type or its methods helps catch this.
+If you forget to call the final method or assign the result, you haven't actually created the object you intended.
+Adding `#[must_use]` on the builder type or its methods helps catch this problem.

 ## Mark an Item as `deprecated` {#deprecated}

-When the Rust compiler sees code using an item marked as `#[deprecated]`, it will issue a warning during compilation.
+When the Rust compiler sees code using an item marked as `#[deprecated]`, it will issue a warning during compilation:

 ```rust,editable
 {{#include ../../crates/language/tests/attributes/attributes_deprecated.rs:example}}